stefan-hoeck/idris2-elab-util/src/Doc/Meta.md

 ### Quotes: Generating TTImp values from expressions

-Writing `TTImp` trees manually can be verbouse, tedious and error-prone.
+Writing `TTImp` trees manually can be verbose and error-prone.
 Idris provides several types of quotes to convert valid expressions directly to the corresponding tree structures.
 This is useful both to define the static parts of a metaprogram